NEONScience/NEON-Data-Skills/tutorials/Other/HDFView/exploring-h5-data/Exploring-HDF5-HDFView.md

     <figcaption>NEON airborne observation platform.</figcaption>
 </figure>

-Next, we will explore a hyperspectral dataset, collected by the
+First, we will explore a hyperspectral dataset, collected by the
 <a href="https://www.neonscience.org/data-collection/airborne-remote-sensing" target="_blank">NEON Airborne Observation Platform (AOP)</a>
 and saved in HDF5 format.
 In the hyperpsectral data cubes, each pixel in the dataset contains reflectance values for hundreds of bands (426) collected by the sensor.